AdobeDocs/audience-manager.de-DE/help/using/features/segments/paused-deleted-segments.md

 ---

-# Angehaltene und gelöschte Segmente {#paused-and-deleted-segments}
+# Paused and Deleted Segments {#paused-and-deleted-segments}

-Beschreibt die Auswirkungen auf segmentierte Benutzer, Daten und Ziele, wenn Sie ein aktives Segment anhalten oder löschen [!UICONTROL Segment Builder].
+Describes the effects on segmented users, data, and destinations when you pause or delete an active segment using [!UICONTROL Segment Builder].

-## Zugriff auf die Steuerelemente &quot;Pause&quot; und&quot; Löschen «
+## Zugriff auf die Steuerelemente "Pause" und" Löschen «

-Bewegen Sie den Mauszeiger über einen Segmentnamen in der Segmentliste, um die Symbole und **[!UICONTROL pause]****[!UICONTROL delete]** Symbole (in der [!UICONTROL Actions] Spalte) anzuzeigen.
+Hover over a segment name in the segments list to expose the **[!UICONTROL pause]** and **[!UICONTROL delete]** icons (in the [!UICONTROL Actions] column).
 Diese Funktionen wirken sich wie unten beschrieben auf Segmente aus.

 ## Angehaltene Segmentfunktionen